How to Build an Education Benefit That Attracts and Retains Talent

 The competition for employees is accelerating, which means it’s harder than ever for employers to attract and retain quality talent.
 And in today’s war for talent, employees have the upper hand.
 Last year, 69% of companies reported talent shortages — the highest in a decade.

-Some employers choose a different approach to differentiate themselves from the competition — riding a new wave of innovative talent acquisition and development strategies that go far beyond the sign-up bonuses of the past.
-Regardless of industry, companies are more willing to train workers, design career pathing, and prioritize upskilling, all of which underscore a renewed focus on economic mobility.
+Some employers choose a different approach to differentiate themselves from the competition — education and skilling programs with the goal of career mobility.
+Regardless of industry, companies are more willing to train workers, design career pathways, and prioritize skilling, all of which underscore a renewed focus on economic mobility.

 - Almost half of workers nationally believe they need additional education to advance their careers